c-c-c/linework/README.md

 # linework

+Hi !

 This series of experimental digital brushes are made with openFrameworks.
-They are essentially proof-of-concept miniature projects.
-Through these explorations I have gained knowledge of fundamental C++ concepts such as dynamic memory allocation, vector behavior and pointers/references for example.
-So stay tuned because this is a work in progress.
+They are essentially proof-of-concept miniature projects; through these explorations I have gained knowledge of some fundamental C++ concepts such as dynamic memory allocation, vector behavior and pointers/references.
+This is an on-going series, the more I learn the more complex the graphics become, so stay tuned ;)